 Controls – 8/10

-By default, I do prefer the more traditional 2 dimensional fighting game style controls style over the 3D style, which was implemented largely throughout both the fifth and sixth generations, and so, I did encounter a couple of issues with the control scheme of this game.
-Because of which, it can be a little unnecessarily complicated to perform stage fatalities at times, and overall, it can make moving around a bit of a chore in general.
+By default, I do prefer the more traditional 2-dimensional fighting game style controls style over the 3D style, which was implemented largely throughout both the fifth and sixth generations, and so, I did encounter a couple of issues with the control scheme of this game.
+Because of this, it can be a little unnecessarily complicated to perform stage fatalities at times, and overall, it can make moving around a bit of a chore in general.
 Otherwise, there are no other problems, and fighting can become more fluent with the more practice that is put in by the player over time.

 Lifespan – N/A (10/10)

-As with most fighting games, Deception practically has an infinite lifespan; not only in it’s two-player mode, but in both single and two player mode in Puzzle Kombat, which speaking from experience, can have an unfathomable amount of time invested in it in it’s own right, effectively making it a whole other game in itself, much to my own personal delight when I first sat down to play it.
+As with most fighting games, Deception practically has an infinite lifespan; not only in its two-player mode but in both single and two-player mode in Puzzle Kombat, which speaking from experience, can have an unfathomable amount of time invested in it in its own right, effectively making it a whole other game in itself, much to my own personal delight when I first sat down to play it.

 Storyline – 7/10

 Carrying on directly from the events of Mortal Kombat: Deadly Alliance, the thunder god Raiden is defeated by the self-proclaimed Deadly Alliance of sorcerers Shang Tsung and Quan Chi, who then turn on each other for control over the amulet of the fallen elder god Shinnok.
 After Quan Chi defeats Shang Tsung, the dragon king Onaga is awoken, and the Deadly Alliance is obliterated when Raiden awakens and unleashes his powers, which has little effect on Onaga.
 Raiden and his warriors resolve to defeat Onaga and bring peace to the realms once again.
-As well as expanding on what is in my opinion the greatest mythology of any fighting game series, the story is delightfully well written with decent voice acting and a couple of unexpected plot twists.
+As well as expanding on what is, in my opinion, the greatest mythology of any fighting game series, the story is delightfully well written with decent voice acting and a couple of unexpected plot twists.